All Products

 // metadata.setHeader(OSSHeaders.OSS_SERVER_SIDE_ENCRYPTION, ObjectMetadata.KMS_SERVER_SIDE_ENCRYPTION);

 // Specify the algorithm that you want to use to encrypt the object.
-If you do not configure this parameter, AES-256 is used to encrypt the object.
+If you do not specify this parameter, the object is encrypted by using AES-256.

 // metadata.setHeader(OSSHeaders.OSS_SERVER_SIDE_DATA_ENCRYPTION, ObjectMetadata.KMS_SERVER_SIDE_ENCRYPTION);